Last updated Feb 26 2020

 Why micro-conversions are important

-Fixing the weakest link in your sales funnel (e.g., reducing that 80% drop-off to 40%) usually means an increase in conversions, since you’ve addressed the barrier that was blocking your visitors from reaching the finish line.
+Fixing the weakest link in your sales funnel (e.g., reducing that 80% drop-off to 40%) usually means an increase in conversions, since you’ve made UX improvements by addressing the barrier that was blocking your visitors from reaching the finish line.

 Micro-conversions can be especially helpful for low-traffic websites

-Micro-conversions are important for all websites regardless of how much traffic they get, but studying micro-conversions can be especially helpful for low-traffic or low-conversion sites.
+Micro-conversions are important for all websites regardless of how much traffic they get, but studying micro-conversions can be especially helpful for low-traffic or low-conversion sites’ overall conversion optimization.

 Why?
-If your website only gets a handful of conversions per day, that doesn’t give you a lot of data to study when looking at macro-conversions alone.
-However, you’ll have quite a bit more data to work with if you look at all the micro-conversions that take place.
-You can then focus on problematic pages within the funnel and on elements that block or distract people, and work to optimize them.
+If your ecommerce website only gets a handful of conversions per day, that doesn’t give you a lot of data to study when looking at macro-conversions alone.
+However, you’ll have quite a bit more data to work with if you look at all the micro-conversions that take place during the customer journey.
+You can then identify pain points, and focus on problematic pages within the funnel and on elements that block or distract people, and work to optimize them to reach your conversion goals.

-If you want to optimize micro-conversions, you’ve got to figure out what’s not working—and to do that, you’ll need to do some research first.
+If you want to optimize micro-conversions, you’ve got to figure out what’s not working—and to do that, you’ll need to do some research.
 The following steps will help you diagnose the problems so you can work toward a solution.

 - Identify the problem pages: a traditional analytics tool like GA or Hotjar’s conversion funnels tool will help you identify the pages with the highest drop-off rates: those are the ones you want to study in depth.

 - See how users behave in aggregate: placing heatmaps on the problematic page(s) show you where the majority of your users click, scroll, and hover their mouse pointers.
-This will give you a good idea of how visitors interact—or fail to—with different page elements.
+This will give you a good idea of how visitors interact—or fail to—with any number of page elements.

 - Watch session recordings: recordings let you watch a screen recording of individual (anonymized) visitor sessions so you can see what people are actually doing on each page, and particularly observe how they behaved before abandoning one.